 Selected OAuth Scopes

-Once you’ve added these permissions, scroll to the bottom of the page and click the Save button to complete the setup process.
+Once you’ve added these permissions, scroll to the bottom of the page and click the Save button to complete the custom app setup process.

 After the 10-minute waiting period, click the Continue button to view your API information.

 Once you’ve opened up your API information, you’ll need to copy your Consumer Key and Consumer Secret in order to connect Salesforce with WPForms.

-To reveal your Consumer Secret in your Salesforce account, select the Click to reveal button.
+To see your Consumer Secret in your Salesforce account, select the Click to reveal button.

 You can then copy this information and paste it into your WPForms settings in the Consumer Secret field.

 Once you’ve added both your Consumer Key and Consumer Secret, click the Connect to Salesforce button.